astral-sh/uv/README.md

 not yet produce a machine-agnostic lockfile.

-However, Puffin _does_ support resolving for alternate Python versions via the `--python-version` flag.
+However, Puffin _does_ support resolving for alternate Python versions via the `--python-version` command line argument.
 For example, if you're running Puffin on Python 3.9, but want to resolve for Python 3.8, you can run `puffin pip-compile --python-version=3.8 requirements.in` to produce a Python 3.8-compatible resolution.

 ## Acknowledgements